 - Goldfish would be an ideal choice of fish.
 These are readily available, hardy and easy to care for.
 Breeding is relatively easy.
 Any surplus fish can be made viable to parents with garden ponds or indoor aquaria.
 Disease medications readily available.

-- Avoid plants that need harvesting over the summer holidays.
-Lettuce, peas and beans would be a better choice than tomatoes or peppers.
+- Select easy to grow plants such as lettuce, peas and herbs.
+Avoid plants that need harvesting over the summer holidays.
 Strawberries are always popular and tie in well with the school year.

 - Install in a low cost polytunnel.
 This will allow activities throughout the year and independent of the weather.